tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Limits on Key Usage

-There are cryptographic limits on the amount of plaintext which can be safely encrypted under a given set of keys {{AEAD-LIMITS}};
-implementations SHOULD do a key update {{key-update}} prior to reaching these limits.
+There are cryptographic limits on the amount of plaintext which can be safely encrypted under a given set of keys.  {{AEAD-LIMITS}} provides an analysis of these limits under the assumption that the underlying primitive (AES or ChaCha20) has no weaknesses.
+Implementations SHOULD do a key update {{key-update}} prior to reaching these limits.

 For AES-GCM, up to 2^24.5 full-size records may be encrypted on a given connection while keeping a safety margin of approximately